longjie/ros_cython_example/README.md

 problem, and cython can be a solution.

-This package is simplified and self-contained, so I think it is easy to re-use for your onw ROS package.
+This package is simplified and self-contained, so I think it is easy to re-use for your own ROS package.

 ## Quick start